moezguedri/minimum_app_babel/README.md

 ## Description

 This file describes the steps to have a minimal web app setting which includes babel.

-It integrates it in VSCode.
+It describes as well the setting to be integrated in VSCode; build and debug from VSCode GUI.

 ## Initialize the project